estarsyang/java_basic/README.md

                         // 2.
 Could access outer class's all members, including private
                         // 5.
 Local inner class can directly access outer class members System.out.println(n1); // 200
                         // 8.
 If outer class and inner class have the same name member, follow the principle of **proximity**. if inner class want to access outer class member, using `outerClassName.this.memberName`.
+Outer.this represent which call m1 method.
                         System.out.println("outer class member " + Outer.this.n1); // 100

                         m2();